-Scientific Name: Anubias barteri var. minima
+Scientific Name: Anubias barteri var. glabra 'Minima'

-Common Name: Anubias minima
+Common Name: Anubias Minima

 Leaf Shape: Long, narrow, and slightly wavy